Module Catalogue

 Assessment Rationale And Relationship

 The main aim of the written exam is to assess the student’s understanding of the theory of quantum computing and quantum algorithms delivered through the lectures – this is necessary to measure to what extent the subject is mastered.
-The low-stakes written exercise focuses on the student’s ability to apply theory to practice and solve simple problems on the quantum algorithms presented at lectures.
+Online problem questions focus on the student's ability to apply theory to practice and solve simple problems based on material presented in lectures.

 Reading Lists